wely/DevCamp/HOL/dotnet/11-IoT/README.md

     }
     ```

-1. Don't forget to replace the SSID and the password with proper values and the address in the following line with the address to your Azure web app:
+1. Don't forget to replace the SSID and the password with proper values and the address in the following line with the address to your incident web app:

     ```cpp
     const char server[] = "incidentapi[YOUR_RG_NAME].azurewebsites.net"; // address for request, without http://